TashaKaslana/Zenflow/src/main/java/org/phong/zenflow/plugin/subdomain/nodes/builtin/integration/ai/README.md

 # AI Node Implementation

-This implementation provides a flexible AI node system with support for various AI model providers, starting with Google's Gemini.
+This implementation provides a flexible AI node system with support for various AI model providers (OpenAI, Gemini API, and Gemini Vertex).
-We now ship two Gemini nodes:
+We now ship the following AI nodes:

+- **OpenAI ChatGPT** &mdash; default OpenAI node backed by the Chat Completions API (or any compatible host).
 - **Gemini AI** &mdash; default node backed by the public Gemini API exposed through the OpenAI-compatible protocol (host + API key).
 - **Gemini AI (Vertex)** &mdash; legacy node that talks to Google Vertex AI with full GCP credentials.